triage/KPCSEthereum/README.md

 [The Kimberley Process](http://www.kimberleyprocess.com) (KP) is a joint government, industry and civil society initiative to stem the flow of conflict diamonds – rough diamonds used by rebel movements to finance wars against legitimate governments.

-Implementation of the KP (including definitions) is outlined in the [KPCS Core Document](http://www.kimberleyprocess.com/en/kpcs-core-document).
+Implementation of the KP is outlined in the [KPCS Core Document](http://www.kimberleyprocess.com/en/kpcs-core-document).

 In order to bring both transparency and integrity to the KP, my proposal is to put the entirety of the certificate issuance process, including all participants, authorities, observers, agents and parties, on the Ethereum blockchain.
-The specific features of the blockchain (mathematically-enforced security, immutability, public availability of data) would be a dramatic improvement over the current system of paper certificates and their known weaknesses, such as  susceptibility to forgery, varying certificate security features, and overly-generous expiration dates (and therefore the possibility of re-use).
+The specific features of the blockchain (cryptographically-enforced security, immutability, transparency, public availability of data) would be a dramatic improvement over the current system of paper certificates and their known weaknesses, such as  susceptibility to forgery, varying certificate security features, and overly-generous expiration dates (and therefore the possibility of re-use).

 ---